 The Hobart also has one additional feature on the control panel that Eastwood does not.
 The Handler 140 has an overheat light, that lets you know when the unit is shut down because it is too hot.

 The overheat light is handy as it goes off when the welder is cool again.
 So, you know when the machine is ready for more welding.
-With the MIG 135, you have to pull the trigger to test if it has cooled enough to weld some more after it overheats.
+With the Eastwood, you have to pull the trigger to test if it has cooled enough to weld some more after it overheats.

 As for circuit protection, both units include a breaker that will trip if the unit is overloaded.
 Both include the breaker reset on the back of the machine.